 ½ tsp red pepper flakes

 ¼ cup semolina flour

 8 ounces whole-milk mozzarella, shredded

 In a food processor, pulse together the flour, 1 tablespoon sugar, 2 teaspoons salt and yeast until well combined.
 Combine the water and 1 tablespoon of vegetable oil and, with the machine running, slowly drizzle through the feed tube, until a sticky ball of dough forms.
 Transfer to an oiled surface and knead until smooth about 2 minutes.
 Transfer to an oiled bowl, cover with plastic wrap and refrigerate overnight.

-Remove the dough from the refrigerator and divide into two pieces.
+Remove the dough from the refrigerator and divide into two pieces (you only need half the dough for one pizza).
 Wrap each piece of dough in plastic wrap and let rest at room temperature for 1 hour.
 While the dough rests, prepare the sauce.
 In a food processor, combine the tomatoes, garlic, oregano, red pepper flakes, basil and the remaining 1 teaspoon salt.
 Process until smooth, then transfer to a saucepan.
 Bring to a gentle simmer over medium-low heat, then cover and cook for 30 minutes.

 Place a pizza stone in the oven and preheat to 550°F (or its highest setting) for 1 hour.